kanidm/kanidm/book/src/account_policy.md

 ```
 auth-session: 3600
+password-minimum-length: 15
 privilege-expiry: 3600
 ```

 As the value of auth-session from the second is smaller we would take that.
 We would take the smallest value of privilege-expiry from the first.
+We would take the largest value of password-minimum-length.
 This leaves:

 ```
 auth-session: 3600
+password-minimum-length: 15
 privilege-expiry: 600
 ```